networked-aframe/networked-aframe/readme.md

     }
   ]
 };
-naf.schemas.add(avatarSchema);
+NAF.schemas.add(avatarSchema);
 ```

 Components of the root entity can be defined with the name of the component.
 Components of child entities can be defined with an object with both the `selector` field, which uses a standard CSS selector to be used by `document.querySelector`, and the `component` field which specifies the name of the component.

-Once you've defined the schema then add it to the list of schemas by calling `naf.schemas.add(YOUR_SCHEMA)`.
+Once you've defined the schema then add it to the list of schemas by calling `NAF.schemas.add(YOUR_SCHEMA)`.

 Component data is retrieved by the A-Frame `getData` function.
 During the network tick each component's data is checked against its previous synced value; if the data object has changed at all it will be synced across the network.